ksens/TAQ/README.md

 and the script returns a _query_ which you can then run.

 Here is an example that joins trades and quotes for 'BAM'.
 We use the fact that we know the symbol index for BAM is 615 from the last example.
+It takes a short while to generate the query for this example because a few temporary arrays that aggregate out the dummy dimension are generated (see the comments in the script).

 ```
 x=$(./last_value_join.sh "between(quotes, null,615,0, null,615,null)" "between(trades, null,615,0, null,615,null)")